hasanmoudud/geocompr/main.md

 With this motivation in mind this section briefly introduces the languages [C++](https://isocpp.org/), [Java](https://www.oracle.com/java/index.html) and [Python](https://www.python.org/) for geocomputation, with reference to R.

 A natural choice for geocomputation would be C++ since major GIS packages (e.g., [GDAL](http://www.gdal.org/), [QGIS](www.qgis.org), [GRASS](https://grass.osgeo.org/), [SAGA](www.saga-gis.org), and even [ArcGIS](https://www.arcgis.com/)) often rely in great parts on it.
-This is because well-written C++ can be blazing fast, which makes it a good choice for performance-critical applications such as the processing of large spatial data.
+This is because well-written C++ can be very fast, which makes it a good choice for performance-critical applications such as the processing of large spatial data.
 Usually, people find it harder to learn than Python or R.
 It is also likely that you have to invest a lot of time to code things that are readily available in R.
 Therefore, we would recommend to learn R, and subsequently to learn C++ through **Rcpp** if a need for performance optimization arises.